joearms/old.blog/_posts/2014-02-01-big-changes-to-erlang.md

     X1 = X#{key1 := Val1, key2 := Val2, ...}
 </pre>

-When all the update operators are ":=" then it know that the new object X1 has the same keys as X. This means we can store the a descriptor of X (ie what the keys the object has) and the values are in different places, and that the new object X1 can share the keys used by X.
+When all the update operators are ":=" then it knows that the new object X1 has the same keys as X. This means we can store the descriptor of X (ie what keys the object has) and the values in different places, and that the new object X1 can share the keys used by X.